Frequently Asked Questions

 Xero works the same way as internet banking does by taking an online copy of your banking transactions.
 Traditional accounting packages only downloads the information at the end of each month or you have to enter it manually from your bank statements but Xero downloads the information daily.

-Xero allows to your reconcile your bank accounts each day, track your expenses and reconcile payments and receipts against Debtors and Creditors you have entered in Xero.
+Xero allows you to reconcile your bank accounts each day, track your expenses and reconcile payments and receipts against Debtors and Creditors you have entered in Xero.

 At Ezebiz, we allow you to use Xero as much or as little as you like.
 If you want to be proactive and be involved in the day to day running of your business and utilise Xero to do this, you are able to.